nopnop2002/esp-idf-parallel-tft/README.md

 - CONFIG_INTERFACE
  Most drivers work using I2S parallel.
  However, some drivers only work using GPIO parallels or REGISTER I/O parallels.
- __And ESP32S2/S3 only work using GPIO parallels or REGISTER I/O parallels.__
  I2S parallel is the fastest when drawing to consecutive addresses.
  However, REGISTER I/O parallel is the fastest when drawing to non-contiguous addresses.
  When using REGISTER I/O parallel, GPIO from D0 to D7 is 1 to 31.(GPIO0 is boot mode pin)